Jacob52210/take_charge_strength/README.md

-# Take Charge Strenght Studio
+# Take Charge Strength Studio
 *By: Jacob Flora*
 ## Description
 *It’s time for you to take risks and take charge!
 Why settle for mediocrity when you can be marvelous?